Ignaciovga/btc-london-session-strategy/README.md

 This project implements a quantitative trading strategy using:

-* **H1 data** → defines Tokyo session range and daily validation
+* **H1 data** → defines the Tokyo session range and daily validation
 * **M15 data** → executes trades during the London session
 * **1-minute data (on demand)** → resolves ambiguous TP/SL events intrabar
 * **Dynamic position sizing** → adapts risk based on volatility conditions

-The goal is to model a structured intraday setup and evaluate its performance across multiple years of historical data.
+The objective is to model a structured intraday setup and evaluate its performance across multiple years of historical market data.

 ---